Alexandre-Chapelle/cjs-to-mjs/README.md

   - [ ] Feature to add automatic typing for the whole project when converted to TS
   - [ ] Publish as an NPM package
   - [ ] Suggest changes to file/class/function/var... naming conventions based on the selected option
-  - [ ] Feature to automatically add public / private modifiers to class propreties / methods based on their name.
+  - [ ] Feature to automatically add public / private modifiers to class properties / methods based on their name.

 ### Contributing